Deathmax/deathmax.github.io/_posts/2015-06-22-brave-frontier---update-notes---mon-jun-22-2015--xie-jing-trial--ruby-batch.md

 * Your soul shall be mine!!
 * The witch's power of manipulation is noteworthy.
 I will add this to my data.
 Oh, you're still here?

+##Skills

+* Cursed Strike
+* Vile Grudge
+* Totem of Mending
+* Hear me, Fei!
+You will Obey!
+* Darling..
+Protect Me!
+* Love me..
+Worship me..
+Die for Me!
+* Here's a surprise for you!
+* Play with my pets!
+* Soul Siphon
+* Soul Extinguish
+* Blighted Harvest
+* Grim Malice
+* Malignant Wave
+* Soul Erosion
+* Demonic Atrocity
+* Unholy Purge
+* Depraved Punishment
+* You shall not hurt her!
+* Frigid Impulse
+* All for my beloved..
+* All for my beloved..
+* All for my beloved..
+* Ack…
+* For you, my mistress
+* Anarchic Detonation
+* Anarchic Detonation
+* Anarchic Detonation
+* Anarchic Detonation
+* Anarchic Detonation
+* Count down in 3…

 ---

 {: .water}